 If you are new to the competitive world of search marketing or you are simply looking for a simple step by step procedure of running a successful PPC campaign, then you are in the right place.
 Below, we are going to be looking at the highly lucrative Google AdWords, which is Google’s own unique advertising service that enables you to pay for ads that appear on search engine results pages.

 There is no need of waiting for your new website to gradually work its way up organically in the search rankings.
 Through using a PPC campaign like Google AdWords, you can easily see instant results in improved traffic to your website.
-The best thing about it is that it guarantees better quality targeted traffic that are more willing to take the desired conversion action, like making an order.
-Additionally, it is also not nearly as expensive or hard to use as you might think.
-Here are the main steps to get started on your AdWords campaign.
+The best thing about it is that it guarantees better quality targeted traffic that is more willing to take the desired conversion action, like making an order.

 Step 1 — Create an AdWords Account